Why I switched from the chimp: Mailchimp vs ConvertKit

 I also love this tagging strategy to build waitlists for your upcoming products and courses.

-You can further create “groups” of tagged subscribers into a larger “segment.”
+You can further group tagged subscribers into a “segment.”
 Let’s say you run a course once per year.
 You could tag each student with the year that they took the course, then create a larger segment that includes all the students who have taken the course over the years.

 Automated email welcome sequences made easy